Skip to main content

 Mixed storage

 4.2.11.2.
-If two or more liquids with different flash points are stored outdoors in containers that form a single pile, the maximum total quantity in the pile shall be equal to the maximum quantity permitted for the liquid with the lowest flash point.
+Where two or more liquids with different flash points are stored outdoors in containers that form a single pile, the maximum total quantity permitted in the pile shall be equal to that permitted for the liquid with the lowest flash point.

 Fire department access

 4.2.11.3.
-An access route not less than 6 m wide, constructed in conformance with Subsection 3.2.5. in Division B of the Building Code, shall be provided in outdoor storage areas to permit the approach of fire department vehicles to within 60 m of any part of a pile.
+An access route not less than 6 m wide constructed in conformance with Subsection 3.2.5. of Division B of the Building Code shall be provided in outdoor storage areas to permit the approach of fire department vehicles to within 60 m of any part of a pile.

 Spill control